 To mark #WorldMentalHealthDay, we have put together a flyer to give to everyone who comes to our activities or gets 1-1 support from our team.
 All of our activities give people an opportunity to talk about and improve their mental health; our flyer gives details about more of the support we offer, and we’ve also shared links to other organisations in Sheffield who offer additional mental health support.

-We’re pleased to be offering a women’s Pilates session, starting in April 2025, thanks to our partnership with Places Leisure.
+Our women’s Pilates sessions started in April 2025, thanks to our partnership with Places Leisure.

 Pilates can be helpful for improving core strength, flexibility, posture and balance.
 It can also help with pain relief, especially lower back pain, and stress reduction.
 Pilates is a low-impact exercise that focuses on controlled movements.
 These sessions are for all abilities aged 18+.